am1099/bdg-test/README.md

 # Installation

-We have provided a docker-compose file however use whatever development environment you feel comfortable with (WAMP, Vagrant, Local LAMP).
+A docker-compose file is provided however use whatever development environment you feel comfortable with (WAMP, Vagrant, Local LAMP).

 You will be require: